Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Experiments

-We use three synthetic tensors datasets to test the performance of pairwise perturbation: \begin{enumerate}[leftmargin=*] \item \textbf{Tensors with random collinearity and noise}~\cite{battaglino2017practical}.
-We create tensors based on known randomly-generated weight vectors $\lambda$ and factor matrices $\mat{A}^{(n)}$.
-The weight vector $\lambda\in\mathbb{R}^{R}$ has entries drawn uniformly from $[0.2, 0.8]$, where $R$ is the true rank of the tensor.
-The factor matrices $\mat{A}(n) \in \mathbb{R}^{s\times R}$ are randomly generated so that the columns have collinearity defined by matrix $\mat{C}\in[0.5,0.9]^{R\times R}$, so that,
+We use five different tensors to test the sequential performance of pairwise perturbation.
+Sequential performance results are collected using NumPy, as NumPy has better sequential performance than Cyclops, as shown in Figures~\ref{fig:bencha} and \ref{fig:benchb}.
+For all the experiments, the pairwise perturbation tolerance is set as 0.1 for CP decomposition, and set as 0.3 for Tucker decomposition. } \begin{enumerate}[leftmargin=*] \item \textbf{Tensors with random collinearity}~\cite{battaglino2017practical}.
+We create tensors based on known randomly-generated factor matrices $\mat{A}^{(n)}$.
+The factor matrices $\mat{A}^{(n)} \in \mathbb{R}^{s\times R}$ are randomly generated so that the columns have collinearity defined based on a scalar $C$ (selected randomly for the tensor from a given interval $[a,b)$), so that

-Higher collinearity corresponds to greater overlap between factors, which makes the original factors harder to recover using CP-ALS~\cite{rajih2008enhanced}.
-Additionally, we add noise to the tensor.
-Let $\tsr{N}\in \mathbb{R}^{\otimes_{i=1}^N s}$ be a tensor with entries drawn from a uniform random distribution.
-The tensor we aim to decompose is